Our curriculum is based on the National Curriculum.

 For many years, we have had a commitment to a topic based approach to learning, making cross-curricular links, for example between history, geography, art and literacy and working around a broad termly theme such as ‘Explorers’, ‘World War 2’ or ‘A Victorian Childhood’.
-This is because we have a strong commitment to creativity, and aim to make the children’s learning vivid, real, engaging and exciting and to provide challenges that encourage their development in all areas.
+This is because we have a strong commitment to creativity, and aim to make the children’s learning vivid, real, engaging and memorable and to provide challenges that encourage their development in all areas.
 Our children tell us year after year that this is how they love learning.
 We have over 1000 pages on our website capturing our rich and engaging curriculum over several years.

 Although we work from a set curriculum framework which means that broadly the same topics are covered (and hotly anticipated by the children!) each year, we always make time for special local events, exhibitions and opportunities. most recently for example, the whole school studied Frida Kahlo (linking to the exhibition at the V and A) and we had a science week to launch our fantastic new science lab.